thefinnlab/psyanim-docs/overview/firebase_setup.md

 To use Firebase Firestore in your psyanim-2 experiments, there are several tasks related to Firebase setup that you'll need to complete:

 - Setup a Firebase Cloud Project
+- Setup a Firestore Database in your Firebase Cloud Project
 - Add an app that can access your Firebase resources
-- Download a Firebase Config File for use in your experiment project
+- Install `Firebase CLI` Tools
-- Setup a Google Service Account
+- Setup a Google Service Account so any app can access your Google Cloud Resources
-- Download a service account key file for use with psyanim-CLI and Experiment Viewer

-There are two files we'll need at the end of this process:
+Aside from having `Firebase CLI` installed and authenticated with your Google account, here are two files we'll need at the end of this process:

 - `firebase.config.json`: A file that contains the necessary info for your experiment app to access Firebase resources
 - `service-account.json`: This file contains a key necessary for psyanim-CLI and Experiment Viewer to access Firebase resource